Table of Contents

 “While recurring revenue is attractive, subscription also provides predictive cash flows, better inventory control and juicy customer lifetime values — all while avoiding the volatility of a typical boom-and-bust product cycle.
 Most importantly, subscription creates better customer loyalty by building a relationship between brand and customer.
 A traditional model means a brand must go to great efforts to re-engage a customer to make a repeat purchase,” Levinter explains in the book.

 A reliable stream of recurring revenue is an obvious reason why any merchant would want to latch onto subscriptions.
+You can read more about ways to increase MRR in the previous article.
 However, customers benefit in many ways as well.